 3. Failing 1) or 2), having met the academic requirements for registration as an E.I.T./ P.Eng. or Provisional Licensee in a Provincial Association;

 4. In addition to the above, the Candidate must be deemed worthy by the Camp performing the ritual.

-The Spring Ceremony is for Undergraduate students only; and the July, November, and January ceremonies are for Practicing members and any students who missed the Spring ceremony.
+The Spring Ceremony is for Undergraduate students only; and other ceremonies are set up for Practicing members and any students who missed the Spring ceremony.
 For the July, November and December ceremonies, any Undergraduate students that wish to attend must have already completed their degree prior to applying for the ceremony.